benckx/chimp-utils/README.md

 The Tpf Accumulator is a mechanism to run actions (i.e. callback) periodically at a certain frequency (e.g. 2 Hz), based on the accumulated tpf being received from the engine.
-It is designed for periodic actions that don't need to run as often as tpf updates (with can easily be in the 200 Hz range), in order to create periodic action within the main engine thread.
+<br/>It is designed for periodic actions that don't need to run as often as tpf updates (with can easily be in the 200 Hz range),
+in order to create timers-liked behavior within the main engine thread.
+<br/>It can be used for example for trigger refresh on the UI, update game state or implement cycle-based game entities
+(e.g. a machine that outputs a product every 1 sec. in a Factory-like game).

-For example, to run an action every 2 sec.:
+### Example: run something every 2 sec.:

 ```kotlin
 class DemoSimpleApp : SimpleApplication() {